-Tamarindo has always had it’s share of entrepreneurs making an attempt to “live the dream” in Costa Rica by finding a way to make a living off of local tourism.
-Several years ago, this group consisted mostly of retirees, young and middle-aged singles, and couples.
-But in recent years what we have seen is that many of the younger and middle-aged couples have started having kids, and our town has seen a boom in young families that are settling in and calling Tamarindo “home”.
+Tamarindo has always had its share of entrepreneurs giving it their best shot at “living the dream” in Costa Rica by finding a way to make a living in Costa Rica.
+Over the past 15 years we have seen many of these people start families, have kids, and settle in to Tamarindo long term as their home.
 This has been evidence by the growing international schools in the area that provide an education for the young children these families.
 16 years ago, there was only one private school around that offered bilingual education.
 But in the last several years we have seen the birth of schools like CRIA, La Paz School, GIA, Waldorf, Tide Academy, and now Journey School.
 And a couple of years ago… both CRIA and La Paz added pre-school and kindergarten levels of education to meet the demand in our community.
 All of this giving signs of an emerging community of young families.

 We tell you all of this to ask for prayer for our church as we try to come up with creative ways to care for and serve these families and retirees who have made a home for themselves here in Tamarindo and the surrounding areas.

 2. A GLOBAL VILLAGE–